 Centred on the Tigris and Euphrates rivers, Iraq is the site of ancient Mesopotamia and a cradle of civilisation.
 The country has a complex history shaped by the traditional divide between city dwellers and regional tribes and the introduction of Islam in the 7th Century and its subsequent split into the Sunni and Shia factions.

-The north of Iraq comes to be dominated by followers of Sunni Islam are concentrated in the north.
+The north of Iraq comes to be dominated by followers of Sunni Islam.
 They make up one third of the Iraqi population but for historical reasons hold almost all positions of power.
-The Shia make up most of the remaining two thirds are Shia, living mostly in the country's centre and south.
+The Shia make up most of the remaining two thirds of the population.
+They live mostly in the country's centre and south.

-The influence of the Sunni is cemented during the Ottoman Empire's reign over Iraq from the 16th to 20th centuries.
-The Ottomans, who also follow Sunni Islam, favour Iraqis of the same faith, using them to balance the threat from Shia-dominated Iran.
+The influence of the Sunni is cemented during the Ottoman Empire's reign over Iraq from the early 16th Century to the early 20th Century.
+The Ottomans, who also follow Sunni Islam, favour Iraqis of the same faith and use them to balance the threat from Shia-dominated Iran.

-European influence in Iraq begins early in the 20th Century, as the Ottoman Empire enters its death throes.
-When the Ottomans join the First World War on the side of Germany in 1914, British forces invade Iraq, quickly seizing territory in the south.
+European involvement in Iraq begins early in the 20th Century, as the Ottoman Empire enters its death throes.
+When the Ottomans join the First World War on the side of Germany in 1914, British forces invade Iraq and quickly seize territory in the south.
 The Arab Revolt of 1916 spells the end of Ottoman influence in the Middle East.

 When the war ends in November 1918 Iraq is placed under British mandate.
 Iraqi nationalists, who believed their support for the British during the war would be rewarded with independence, rebel.
 The British are shaken and introduce a largely autonomous constitutional monarchy.